thisispawann/Personal_Blog/README.md

        npm install express body-parser cors uuid

-2. Create a file named ‘server.js’ and put all the code into it. [easily get code from GitHub link that provided].
+2. Create a file named ‘server.js’ and put all the code into it.
-3. Run the server using the following command:
+3. Run the server using the following command: cd server then

        npm run dev